sudhakarkatam/qr-generator/README.md

 # qr generator using npm modules
-a small qr generator code
+a small qr generator which opens links attached to it